Hany Abo Rida

-Early life
+Biography

 Hany Abo Rida was born on 14 August 1953 in Port Said, Egypt.
 At a young age he began to play football with Elmasry Club, but he had a serious injury which led him to leave the football ground.
-He studied Engineering, and running own business since 1979.
-In 1991, he became a member of Egyptian Football Association Board.
+He studied Engineering, and has been running his own business since 1979.
+In 1991, he became a member of Egyptian Football Association (EFA) Board.
 In 2004, he started his career in FIFA.
-He later became the president of Egyptian Football Association from 2016 to 2019.
+He later became the president of Egyptian Football Association in 2016.
+He was pressured by the public to resign from his presidential position at the EFA, after Egypt’s AFCON 2019 loss against South Africa, which he did on July 6, 2019.
+In late 2024, he was re-elected for a second four-year term as president of the Egyptian Football Association.